Holme

 Three figures of saints occupy the lights with canopies above.
 The centre figure is a bishop; that on the left a priest and on the right is a figure in a white alb.

-Diamond-shaped quarries with the John Barton’s merchant’s mark, his initials and his rebus – a ‘bar’ and a ‘tun’ – can be seen many times in the groundwork.
-The inscription reproduces the original one.
-It reads:
+Diamond-shaped quarries with John Barton’s merchant’s mark, his initials and his rebus – a ‘bar’ and a ‘tun’ (barrel) – can be seen many times in the groundwork.

 Nevil Truman obtained 14th century glass from the ruined church at Annesley to fill in the outer lights which had no painted glass.
 Colonel Chaworth-Musters, in whose park Annesley old church stood, donated the glass along with a box of pieces of the same period which he had found in one of his outbuildings.
-This gift is recorded on an inscription in the window.
+This gift is recorded on an inscription in the bottom-left corner of the window:

 The lower two quatrefoils form a ‘Coronation of our Lady’, whilst the upper quatrefoils include the arms of Annesley and Leigh.
 The traceries show censing angels in the outer lights of the top four and Tudor roses in the smaller lights.